About the Book Bundle

 1. Supercharge Power BI by Matt Allington

-Supercharge Power BI: Power BI is Better When you Learn to Write DAX covers the same learning experience as covered in my other book Supercharge Excel, and hence it can be considered a sister book.
-Supercharge Power BI is updated using Power BI Desktop.
+Supercharge Power BI: Power BI is Better When you Learn to Write DAX is the third edition of Supercharge Power BI that is written using Power BI Desktop.
 This book teaches readers how to get the most out of Power BI by learning the DAX language.

 2. Supercharge Excel by Matt Allington